yottapay/sdk-core/README.md

 You probably don't need to use it directly.

-### Payments & Auth:
+### What is this:

 Yotta Pay® is the UK’s first ethical payment processor based on Open Banking technology.

 Yotta Pay® offers a three-click payment/authorisation via the client’s mobile banking app for your website or application.

-Yotta Pay® ethical payments™ are low cost, fast, secure, and require no plastic cards.
+Yotta Pay® ethical payments™ are low cost, fast, secure, and require no plastic.

 [More info](https://yottapay.co.uk)

 Our public SDKs:

 ### Client only SDK:
-Just Java libs to make integration on system on your choice
+Java libs to integrate with the system of your choice

 [Yotta Payment SDK](https://github.com/yottapay/sdk-payment)